How to Respond to Fake Accounts & Hackers on Instagram

-- If you focus a lot of time and energy into your Instagram and your concerned about hacking, download a copy of your Instagram data.
+- If you focus a lot of time and energy on your Instagram and you’re concerned about hacking, download a copy of your Instagram data.
 You also want to change your strategy if you are running your business from a social platform.
 Read more about that here.

-- Revoke 3rd party apps: I just check all the apps that had access to my instagram and the Urban Outfitters app had permission!
-(I had deleted the app YEARS ago).
+- Revoke 3rd party apps: I just checked all the apps that had access to my Instagram and the Urban Outfitters app had permission!
+(I had deleted the app from my phone ago).
 There were a handful of other apps that I didn’t recognize as well.

 - You’ve heard this time and time again, change your password.
 Last Pass is a good password manager to generate tricky passwords that prevent hacking.

-Instagram Posts Your tagged in (but have nothing to do with and don’t know the person): Flag or report the account as spam to let Instagram know and to hopefully get them removed.
+Instagram Posts You’re tagged in (but have nothing to do with and don’t know the person): Flag or report the account as spam to let Instagram know and hopefully get them removed.

 Creeps in your DM: When someone I don’t know reaches out and starts with something nice like a “hi,” it warrants one opportunity to see if they are interested in buying art, networking, or something along the professional art lines.
 Not all people who randomly DM you are creeps.

-- IF the response indicates something other than an art or business related transaction, then it’s time to either block or report depending on the level of uncomfortableness they approach you with.
+- IF the response indicates something other than art or business-related transaction, then it’s time to either block or report depending on the level of uncomfortableness they approach you with.

 - Be careful with this – don’t provoke and don’t engage longer than necessary.
 I’ve seen creeps try to friend a bunch of account I followed to seem legit and pose as an acquaintance.